microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/migration-guide.md

 ### Conclusion

-Migrating from Paper to Fabric in React Native Windows 0.80 Preview 8 modernizes your project, improves performance, and prepares your app for future React Native releases.
+Migrating from Paper to Fabric in React Native Windows 0.80 modernizes your project, improves performance, and prepares your app for future React Native releases.
 Reverting to the old architecture is simple if required.